Last updated Aug. 31, 2018.

 4. Suspicious verbal comments.

 It’s a rare thing for an employer to groan out loud when an employee announces her pregnancy.
 However, comments that allude to the worker’s pregnancy are sometimes evidence of bias, especially when they assume that the worker is incapable of performing and committing to her job due to her pregnant status.

 Examples might include: “Since you’re pregnant, we need to make sure your work doesn’t suffer,” or, “I see a real future for you here.
 I’d think pretty carefully about having kids if I were you.”

 5. Being passed over for promotion or replaced by a non-pregnant co-worker.

 An inference of discrimination also arises when a pregnant employee is passed over for promotion in favor of a less- or equally-qualified non-pregnant employee.
-Likewise for when a pregnant employee is terminated, then replaced by a less- or equally-qualified non-pregnant employee.
+The same is true when a pregnant employee is terminated, then replaced by a less- or equally-qualified non-pregnant employee.

 Get Help with Your Pregnancy Discrimination Case Today